-The SM Higgs boson can be responsible to the observed matter-antimatter asymmetry, provided that (1) the Higgs field acquires a sufficiently large VEV, $h_0 \equiv \langle h \rangle$, and (2) the mean variance $\langle h^2\rangle$ is small enough during inflation \cite{Kusenko:2014lra,Pearce:2015nga,Yang:2015ida,Kusenko:2017kdr}.
-The first condition gives a suitable initial condition for the post-inflationary evolution of $h$ that can result in an effective chemical potential $\mu_{\rm eff}$ for the thermal equilibrium of the lepton number density.
+The SM Higgs boson can be responsible for the observed matter-antimatter asymmetry, provided that (i) the Higgs field acquires a sufficiently large VEV, $h_0 \equiv \langle h \rangle$, and (ii) the mean variance $\langle h^2\rangle$ is small enough during inflation \cite{Kusenko:2014lra,Pearce:2015nga,Yang:2015ida,Kusenko:2017kdr}.
+The first condition yields a suitable initial condition for the post-inflationary evolution of $h$ that can result in an effective chemical potential $\mu_{\rm eff}$ for the thermal equilibrium of the lepton number density.
 The chemical potential effectively shifts the ground state energy of lepton different from that of anti-lepton.
-With the assistance of lepton number violating processes, a net lepton number can be generated provided that the chemical potential does not vanish before reheating completed.
-The second condition is to make sure that the final baryonic isocurvature perturbation due to the variance of $\mu_{\rm eff}$ at different patches of the Universe is compatible with the cosmic microwave background and big bang nucleosynthesis constraints~\cite{Kusenko:2017kdr,Inomata:2018htm}, given that $\mu_{\rm eff}$ is sourced by the time-derivative of $h$ with initial conditions depend on $\langle h^2\rangle$.
+With the assistance of the lepton number violating processes, a net lepton number can be generated, provided that the chemical potential does not vanish before the reheating is completed.
+The second condition is to make sure that the final baryonic isocurvature perturbations due to the variance of $\mu_{\rm eff}$ at different patches of the Universe are compatible with the cosmic microwave background and big bang nucleosynthesis constraints~\cite{Kusenko:2017kdr,Inomata:2018htm}, given that $\mu_{\rm eff}$ is sourced by the time-derivative of $h$ with initial conditions depend on $\langle h^2\rangle$.

 In this work, we consider a symmetry breaking in the Higgs potential led by the slow-roll dynamics of inflation in the framework of single-field models, where the inflaton sector is a scalar field, denoted by $\phi$, beyond the SM.
-We show that the slow-roll dynamics of inflation can trigger a redistribution of the Higgs condensation that satisfies both two desired conditions (1) and (2) for a successful leptogenesis through the relaxation of scalar fields during reheating (namely, the relaxation leptogenesis \cite{Kusenko:2014lra,Pearce:2015nga,Yang:2015ida,Kusenko:2017kdr}).
+We show that the slow-roll dynamics of inflation can trigger a redistribution of the Higgs condensate that satisfies both conditions (i) and (ii) for a successful {\it relaxation leptogenesis} \cite{Kusenko:2014lra,Pearce:2015nga,Yang:2015ida,Kusenko:2017kdr}).